romits44/OnLine/README.md

-On-line is a Django website developed in a hackathon in a duration of 24 hours.
+On-line is a Django website developed in a hackathon.

 The problem statement for the same was:
 Cognitive Log Analytics - A cognitive solution which will help analysis customer calls in a call centre.